moreshwarp/Full-Stack-JavaScript-Developer/ckx3taegh0knqzvs1ded3fs8o.md

 ### ECMA

-ECMA International set the standards for JS after 2015 there are and shall be yearly release of ES modules.
+ECMA International set the standards for JS after 2015 there are and shall be yearly releases of ES modules.

 You just need the latest browser to execute the JS code nothing more, which off-course pretty much basic.